tairea/community-grid/README.md

 If you have some ideas of the logic to match 4 connections for each participant based on their inputs, and place them accordingly in this constrained grid format, hit me up (Discord: vai-ian#0058).

-Ai is a bit easier to do now.
+Update: Ai is a bit easier to do now.
 The successor to this project is over here: [Working Group Prototype](https://github.com/tairea/working-group-cytoscape)

 ![screenshot](./screenshot.png)